Whether the cat walked over the keyboard, the toddler pressed random keys, or simply, the result can be part of Lightroom’s interface going missing.

 If everything goes black apart from the photos, you’ve hit the L key and enabled Lights Out mode.
 Press the L key once or twice until everything reappears.

-If there’s only one large photo filling the screen, you’re likely in Full Screen view.
+Or if only one large photo fills the screen, you’re likely in Full-Screen view.
 Press F or Escape to cancel.

-If the toolbar under the photo, which contains the view mode buttons and sort order in the Library module, and the Done button in the Develop module (among other things) goes missing, then you’ve accidentally pressed the T key.
+If the toolbar under the photo, which contains the view mode buttons and sort order in the Library module goes missing, then you’ve accidentally pressed the T key.
 Press it again to make the toolbar reappear.

 My Filters are missing